Background

 About the approval process

 Before the City Council can adopt the One Seattle Plan, OPCD’s Environmental Impact Statement must be free of any appeals.
-According to a comment by a City Council member to OPCD’s director, at least one appeal is expected, and that would likely affect the timeline for the review and approval process.
 The Final EIS was released on January 30.
 Appeals must be made within 14 days of the Final EIS release date.

-According to the Executive Summary of the Draft EIS, all of the elements listed in the previous paragraph were determined to have “no significant adverse impacts expected,” except for noise, cultural & historic resources, and transportation.
-We’re reviewing the Final EIS now but do not expect to find any changes to the DEIS conclusions.
-Updates will be made as necessary.
+According to the Executive Summary of the EIS, all of the elements listed in the previous paragraph were determined to have “no significant adverse impacts expected,” except for noise, cultural & historic resources, and transportation.

-The new zoning regulations also have to be created by OPCD and approved by the City Council, but those will be transmitted to the Council separately from the Plan, and in two phases.
-Phase 1 zoning is targeted to comply with new state law HB 1110, and must be in place by June 30, 2025.
+The new zoning regulations also have to be created by OPCD and approved by the City Council, but those are transmitted to the Council separately from the Plan, and in two phases.
+Phase 1 zoning is targeted to comply with new state law HB 1110, and was intended to be in place by June 30, 2025 to meet a State requirement.
 This will apply Zone NR to most residential lots in Seattle.
+Phase 1 also includes the adoption of the One Seattle Plan.

-If Phase 1 zoning is not in place by June 30, a state zoning law called the Middle Housing Model Ordinance will automatically take effect.
+If Phase 1 zoning legislation is not in place by June 30, a state zoning law called the Middle Housing Model Ordinance would automatically take effect.
 It has zoning requirements similar to those proposed Phase 1, but they are not identical.
 See the Additional Resources page for more information.

 State laws and regional policies